Wrapped Asset

 Market Makers: Maintain tight bid-ask spread.
 Large spreads indicate low confidence in peg.

-Liquidity Pools: Deep liquidity (1Inch, Curve) enables large swaps without price movement.
-Supports peg.
+Liquidity Pools: Deep liquidity enables large swaps without price movement.
+This supports the peg.

-Trust in Backing: If users doubt backing, refuse to hold wBTC at any price.
-Peg breaks.
+Trust in Backing: If users doubt backing, they may refuse to hold wBTC at any price.
+This can break the peg.

-Exchange Support: If major exchanges delist wBTC or make unwrapping hard, peg breaks.
-Network effects critical.
+Exchange Support: If major exchanges delist wBTC or make unwrapping difficult, the peg can break.
+Network effects are critical.

-Pegs stable if arbitrage profitable and users trust backing.
+Pegs are stable if arbitrage is profitable and users trust backing.

 Custodial Risk Examples